CapstoneProject18/House-Price-Predicting-Model/README.md

 # House-Price-Predicting-Model
 This is a Machine Learning based Data Analysis project, which deals with prediction of sales price of the houses.
+This project is part of the Academic Course **CAPSTONE PROJECT-2 CS 4191**

 ## Scope of the project